CMTA/CMTAT/doc/USAGE.md

 `git clone git@github.com:CMTA/CMTAT.git  --recurse-submodules`

-We recommend to install the [Nove Version Manager `nvm`](https://github.com/nvm-sh/nvm) to manage multiple versions of Node.js on your machine.
-You can then, for example, install the version 16.17.0 of Node.js with the following command:

-`nvm install 16.17.0`
+We recommend to install the [Node Version Manager `nvm`](https://github.com/nvm-sh/nvm) to manage multiple versions of Node.js on your machine.
+You can then, for example, install the version 16.17.0 of Node.js with the following command: `nvm install 16.17.0`

 To install the node modules required by CMTAT, run the following command at the root of the project:

 `npm install`